wp-plugins/6scan-backup/readme.txt

 = How are the backups transferred? =

 Backups are transferred to our datacenter using the industry-standard encrypted HTTPS protocol to prevent eavesdropping and data theft.
+Backup downloads are also performed using the HTTPS protocol.

 = How do I set up storage space for my backups? =

 There is nothing to set up!
 Storage space is automatically allocated for you when you start your first backup.

+= Why do all other backup plugins have a lot of configuration, while you only have one checkbox? =

+We're glad you asked!
+While other plugins sometimes allow more configuration, we have intentionally made our backup plugin as simple as one checkbox, so that anybody can use it, even if they don't have any experience at all with Wordpress or backup.
+We feel that a good backup plugin should do its job automatically, while keeping user interaction to a minimum.
+This way, we eliminate the most common errors - wrong configurations - and make sure we can consistently perform backups of your data and keep it available for you for when you really need it.

+Our simple interface makes sophisticated configuration impossible, but we believe these options are not necessary for the core feature: keeping you data secure for when you need it, without the hassle.

 = What are the system requirements for the backup feature? =